Game Name: Labyrinth, The War on Terror 2001 – ?

 Before I end the review, I have to take a moment to tip my cap to Volko Ruhnke, Joel Toppen and the rest of the folks at GMT.
 Here we have a simulation of a conflict that is not only began in the very near past but is currently playing out across our newspaper front pages almost every day.
 To present this theme in a way that leaves politics (there are advantages and disadvantages associated with either a Soft or Hard Posture) as well as ideology at the door is a tremendous achievement.
 That’s not to say there isn’t an understandable bias to the game – how could there not be? – but the overall goals and end results each side is looking to attain is straightforward and realistic.

-Labyrinth – outside of a few very minor quibbles I have with the game such as the U.S. and Jihadist actions only being present on each player’s aid card and not on both, a seemingly stronger U.S. narrative and a touch of confusion involving the rules layout – may be one of the penultimate moments in wargaming.
+Labyrinth – outside of a few very minor quibbles I have with the game such as the U.S. and Jihadist actions only being present on each player’s aid card and not on both, a seemingly stronger U.S. narrative, and a touch of confusion involving the rules layout – may be one of the pinnacle moments in wargaming.
 This is a fantastic game!

 I’ll end by saying that I’m not sure if a game can be important, as in “important” in the great scheme of things since we are talking about a game of course.
 I obviously know board games are used as learning tools and to teach.
 If we’re looking at a game as a way to learn something, and not just as simply entertainment, Labyrinth: The War on Terror 2001 – ? is a tremendous achievement!
 When talking about Islamic extremists, the comedian Bill Maher once said, “They hate us because we don’t know why they hate us.”
 Now I can’t say playing Labyrinth will provide us with any of the true motivation of the Jihadists and their hated of the West but the game can most definitely open a lot of eyes as to what lays behind the headlines while laying out the real aims for both combatants in this War on Terror.